Advanced c interview questions and answers

 Following figure illustrate how floating point number is stored in memory.

-Rule 1: To find the mantissa and exponent, we convert data into scientific form.
+1. Rule 1: To determine the mantissa and exponent, convert data into scientific form.

-Rule 3: Exponent is stored in memory in first byte from right to left side.
+3. Rule 3: Store the exponent in memory's first byte, moving from the right to the left side.

-Rule 4: If exponent will negative number it will be stored in 2’s complement form.
+4. Rule 4: If the exponent is a negative number, store it in 2’s complement form.

 Memory representation of: